jackamsterdam/-.Net6-C--Mail-for-Matrix-Backend-Service-Architecture/README.md

 # .Net6-CSharp-Mail-for-Matrix-Backend-Service-Architecture

-Creating a backend REST API using C# dontnet6 called Jack's Mail for Matrix
+Creating a backend REST API using C# dontnet6 called Jack's Mail for Matrix.
+Includes CRUD for getting creating updating and deleting mail.

 To run the program:
 Clone the repository,